mayurpohane17/OpenLANE-Sky130/README.md

 ![](Images/day5_7.PNG)

 ### Modified Netlists
-At certain stages, the original netlist we worked with has been modified and added subsequently to the synthesis folder under results because each stage is responsible for performing certain actions that can optimise the design and keep the physcial design flow smooth and running.
+At diffrent stages, the original netlist we worked were modified and added subsequently to the synthesis folder because each stage is responsible for performing certain actions which optimises the design and keep the physcial design flow smooth and running.

 ![](Images/day5_8.PNG)